tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 They would be tested one last time after making it to Riyadh Masters through a dedicated MENA region qualifier and fought their way to top 8.
 In a different timeline their run went even further, but their elimination series against Gaimin was plagued with technical issues and they lost.

-**What would success look like?** Making it past "The Road" and into "The International" final weekend will be an incredible achievement, but true success is bound to come in the next few years for these players.
+**What would success look like?** Now that I've gassed them up: Realistically, making it past "The Road" and into "The International" final weekend will be an incredible achievement.
+True success will likely come in these players in the next few years.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/vp.jpg" alt="Banner"></p>